gauthierpetetin/PiggyBreaker_contracts/README.md

 # piggybreaker-tests
-Smart Contract tests

-Open 2 consoles.
+To launch the smart contract tests, open 2 consoles.\n

-In the first console:
+In the first console:\n
 Install Ganache-cli (a test blockchain)
 ```
 npm install -g ganache-cli